erg-lang/erg/doc/EN/dev_guide/rust_code_guideline.md

 ## Unsolicited code

 * Use return-type overloading a lot.
 Specifically, code that uses non-trivial `.into` too often.
 This is because the result of type inference may be counter-intuitive.
 In this case, it is recommended to use `from` instead.

-* Codes that use `Deref` a lot.
+* Use `Deref` a lot.
 This causes practically the same problem as inheritance.

 ## Code that changes its decision depending on the context